AirshipCMS/angular-1.airshipcms.io/cms-content/airship-schema.md

 - Click the `Save & Close` button.
 - Create a few more elements.

+_If you have a local copy of this repository, the graphics for all the elements in this demo are included in a directory outside of compartments._

 ## Local Development
 Follow the Setup instructions for cloning this repository, logging in, starting a server, and viewing the site locally.